 A kayak seat can make all the difference to a kid who wants to relax and paddle sitting down.

 An over-sized traction board can also allow for maximum comfort if the child wants to lay down.

 You might be questioning having to invest in a kid-specific SUP if you really want to make only one purchase that’s suitable for the entire family.
 You may be asking if it’s okay for your child to paddle on your board?
 The answer is an absolute yes.

 There are many youngsters who can paddle an 11 foot board without issue.
 The key is to be there with them helping them to attain the skills necessary for safe paddling.
 The longer, wider, and thicker dimensions might actually make them feel more stable.
 However, it might prove a little difficult for them to maneuver when turning or coming into choppy water and wind.

-In the long run, cheap paddle boards for kids actually turn out to be an asset and an advantage that contributes to peace of mind as a parent rather than a financial sacrifice.
+In the long run, cheap paddle boards for children actually turn out to be an asset and an advantage that contributes to peace of mind as a parent rather than a financial sacrifice.

 Tip 6: Know Your PFD Stuff!

 Most types of water sports always require the use of a Personal Flotation Device (PFD).
 For a child, it is required by law for them to wear it while SUPping.
 When looking for a PFD size for your kid, you want to measure by weight, not by chest size like an adult.

 It will come as no surprise to find that your infant or child will hate their PFD come time to hit the water.